cgtobi/docs/docs/03_Plugin_System/03_Index.js.md

 #### Get Configuration files

-Very straightforwarding, we load the .json configuration file for this plugin.
+The plugin configuration is loaded from the given json configuration file.

 ```javascript
 ControllerSpop.prototype.getConfigurationFiles = function()